megashyam/reinforcement_LEarning/space_exploration_with_DQN/README.md

 - **Double DQN** - Reduces Q-value overestimation
 - **Prioritized Experience Replay** - Efficient sampling of experiences
 - **ε-Greedy Exploration** - With annealing schedule
-- **Modular Design** - Easy to extend and modify

-## Concept Overview

-The LunarLander environment challenges an agent to land a spacecraft safely between two flags on the moon’s surface.
-Rewards are based on:

-- Successful soft landing (+100 to +140)
-- Crashing (-100)
-- Firing engines (-0.3 per frame)
-- Moving closer to the landing pad

 ## What is Deep Q-Network (DQN)?